Calanthe/Calanthe.github.io/_drafts/2016-06-14-mastermind-react-es6-webpack.markdown

 "A common pattern is to create several stateless components that just render data, and have a stateful component above them in the hierarchy that passes its state to its children via props.
 The stateful component encapsulates all of the interaction logic, while the stateless components take care of rendering data in a declarative way."

-Let's look at the components I've created for the Mastermind game:
+Let's look at the top components I've created for the Mastermind game:

 {% highlight js %}
 const Rules = React.createClass({...});